-Total program length: Generic - 42 months (183 weeks)
+Total program length: Generic entry point - 40 months (174 weeks)

-Total program length: LPN-BSN Transition - 35 months (154 weeks) Total program length: RN-BSN Transition - 16 months (70 weeks)
+Total program length: LPN-BSN Transition entry point - 34 months (148 weeks) Total program length: RN-BSN Transition entry point - 16 months (70 weeks)

 The Bachelor of Science in Nursing program offers three entry points into the full time program, which is offered in the traditional classroom setting.
 Applicants who have no previous nursing education enter the program as generic students.
 Applicants who hold a current Florida practical nursing license without restrictions/obligations/public complaint, and who fulfil all the admissions requirements, enter the program as LPN-BSN Transition students.
 Applicants who hold a current license in registered nursing without restrictions/obligations/public complaint, and who fulfill all the admissions requirements, enter the program as RN-BSN Transition students.
+Students are required to pass all HESI specialty and exit exams prior to graduating from this program.

 This course includes all required Nursing competencies, which are delivered via theoretical instruction and clinical experience.
 Clinical hours are a combination of off-site clinical experiences and on-site nursing lab activities.
 Students have the option of completing laboratory requirements at any of CHI's campuses.
-Students may also be required to complete laboratory hours at the main campus in Lauderhill.
-This will require travel times of approximately 2 1⁄2 hours (151 miles) from Palm Bay to Lauderhill and approximately 50 minutes (46 miles) from West Palm Beach to Lauderhill.
+Students may also be required to complete laboratory hours at the main campus in Plantation.
+This will require travel times of approximately 2 1⁄2 hours (151 miles) from Palm Bay to Plantation and approximately 50 minutes (46 miles) from West Palm Beach to Plantation.

 Nursing competencies include acute care (Medical and Surgical), Skilled Nursing, Psychiatric, Pediatrics, Geriatrics, Obstetrics/Gynecology, Maternity, Mental Health, and Community Health.
 The student who has met all educational and institutional requirements for the Bachelor of Science in Nursing degree program is eligible to have his/her name submitted to the Florida Board of Nursing to be considered as a candidate for the National Council Licensure Examination for the registered nurse (NCLEX).
-The Florida statutes (f.s.), section 456.0635, f.s. and chapter 64b9, Florida administrative code (f.a.c.) as they pertain to the practice of nursing.
+The Florida nursing program.
+The Florida board of nursing makes decisions on licensure on an individual basis.
+All individuals with a criminal or discipline history should read chapter 464, Florida statutes (f.s.), section 456.0635, f.s. and chapter 64b9, Florida administrative code (f.a.c.) as they pertain to the practice of nursing.
 The Board of Nursing encourages all individuals seeking licensure to fully understand these requirements.
 For more information please refer to the Florida Board of Nursing website www.doh.state.fl.us/mqa/nursing or call 850-488-0595 or email mqa_nursing@doh.state.fl.us